 - Pol Pot

-In the summer going into my senior year, I visited Cambodia, Le Royaume du Combodge or the republic of Kampuchea where I discovered a rich history and witnessed at first hand the aftermath of years of genocide.
+In the summer going into my senior year of high school, I visited Cambodia, Le Royaume du Combodge or the republic of Kampuchea, where I discovered a rich history and witnessed, first hand, the aftermath of years of genocide.

 A period in history known as the Khmer Rouge.

 Cambodia, officially known as the Kingdom of Cambodia, is a country located in the southern portion of the Indochine peninsula bordering Thailand, Laos, and Vietnam.
 Once the site of the Angkor Empire, which dominated in the 11th to 13th century, Cambodia became a French protectorate in 1863 and would remain under French rule for nearly a century.

 After years of oppression, the Kingdom of Cambodia claimed its independence in 1953 and became self-governing for the first time in 90 years.
 However, even after defeating the French, Cambodians still had a lot of trouble lying ahead and history would soon turn for the worst.

 A BRIEF HISTORY:

 In 1975, after the Vietnam War, a new regime emerged from the ashes and dominated in the fight against the free world, a force known as the Khmer Rouge.

 The Khmer Rouge otherwise known as the Communist Party of Kampuchea, was the communist movement in Cambodia and emerged towards the end of the Vietnam War.
 Led by political leader, Pol Pot, the Khmer Rouge overthrew Cambodia's republic and military in 1975 and relocated thousands of its citizens to the countryside.
 Much like Chairman Mao's Great Leap forward, men, women, and children of Cambodia were forced to abandon their homes and livelihoods and move into labor camps where they would be put to work to form an agrarian society.